Elmer G. Osterhoudt

 City.
 Named after the city of Portland.

-This is one of 8 different ships that employed Elmer
+The Rose City was one of 8 different ships that employed Elmer

 Osterhoudt as the wireless radio operator.

 Rose City Promenade Deck

 Rose City Smoking Room.
 (The furniture is bolted to

 the floor but the spittoons can go flying if the weather gets

 The Rose City was a